 Bargello Quilt Patterns

 You can use different attractive patterns for making a bargello quilt once you master the basics of this quilting method.
-The most commonly used patterns include the fire patterns, rainbow patterns, heart patterns, lightning strike patterns, diamond patterns, twisted patterns etc.
+The most commonly used designs include the fire, rainbow, heart, lightning strike, diamond, and twisted patterns.

 So, you have learned the basic procedure of making bargello quilts yourself.
 One of the best things about this quilt is that it is quite easy to make but looks very complicated once finished, drawing the attention and admiration of those who see it.
 So, next time you see a beautiful and intricate bargello quilt design, you will know that it is not as complex as it looks.